Democrats, Republicans trade seats in battle for U.S. Senate majority | Politics

 Democrats, Republicans trade seats in battle for U.S. Senate majority

-Three other Republicans - Joni Ernst of Iowa, Lindsey Graham of South Carolina and John Cornyn of Texas - fended off Democratic challenges, according to networks and Edison Research.
+Four Republican incumbents - Joni Ernst of Iowa, Steve Daines of Montana, Lindsey Graham of South Carolina and John Cornyn of Texas - fended off Democratic challenges, according to networks and Edison Research.
 Republicans also held onto an open seat in Kansas, where Republican Roger Marshall was declared the winner over Democrat Barbara Bollier.

+Republican Senator Susan Collins of Maine, a moderate long viewed as vulnerable to upset, led Democrat Sara Gideon by several percentage points in a race that Gideon predicted would not be called soon.
+Republican Senator Thom Tillis of North Carolina held a narrow lead over his Democratic challenger, Cal Cunningham.

 ALSO READ